TrentBrunson/Heteroskedasticity_BP_White_Tests/README.md

 # Heteroskedasticity_WhiteTest
-Module for evaluation model homoscedasticity and corrections
+Module for evaluation of homoscedasticityin a model and corrections needed.